vthunder/site-update/README.md

 You may of course omit them if you wish.

 Below are the Cheerio methods currently implemented.
-Check the [Cheerio][] docs for details about each one.
+Check the [Cheerio][] docs for details about each one (except for a few additional methods which aren't part of cheerio--those have a description here).
 Note that we only support methods that change the DOM, not the ones that extract data or test values (since that wouldn't make any sense in thei context).

 #### Methods that take no arguments